-- Three Prime Areas
+Three Prime Areas

 - Communication and Language

 - Physical Development

 - Personal, Social and Emotional Development Four Specific Areas

 - Literacy

 - Mathematics

 - Understanding the World

 - Expressive Arts

 We believe that learning is holistic and none of the mentioned areas of learning can be delivered in isolation from the others.
 All areas are delivered through a balance of child-initiated and adult-led activities.
 One experience may provide children with opportunities to develop a range of competencies, skills and concepts across several areas of learning.
-Each area of learning works towards a number of relevant Early Learning Goals, which most children are expected to achieve by the end of the EYFS.
+The level of development children should be expected to have attained by the end of the EYFS is defined by the early learning goals below.